How to Install Sysdig on Ubuntu 26.04, 24.04 and 22.04

 dkms status | grep -E 'scap|sysdig'

 A missing result usually means the module did not build for the running kernel.
-Install matching headers and rerun DKMS:
+If you copied a Debian header command, Ubuntu may show this package-name error:

 sudo apt install linux-headers-$(uname -r)